MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 def solve(vars, facs, rating = 1):
     if all(vars, lambda var: var.decided()):
-        return (rating, vars)
+        yield (rating, vars)

+    else:
         for var in orderVars(vars, facs):
             for val in orderVals(var, vars, facs):

                 # Step 1: new variable set with decided value
                 varDecided = var.decide(val)
                 otherVars = allExcept(vars, var)
                 newVars = [*otherVars, varDecided]
-            print(f"Trying {newVars} ...")
+                # print(f"Trying {newVars} ...")

                 # Step 2: evaluate set.
 If inconsistent, stop here
                 subRating = 1
                 for fac in facs:
                     if fac.applicable(newVars):
                         subRating *= fac.apply(newVars)
                 if subRating == 0:
                     continue

                 # Step 3: adjust domains of other variables through lookahead
                 # This step is optional because if we don't do it, inconsistent values
                 # will be filtered out in the next recursion ...
                 # ... but here we have a chance to do something smart
                 # that removes multiple values at once.
                 updatedVars = [
                     updateDomain(var, newVars, facs)
                     for var in newVars
                 ]

-            return solve(updatedVars, facs, rating * subRating)
+                for result in solve(updatedVars, facs, rating * subRating): yield result